nashebismaily/deep-learning-live-feed-object-detection/README.md

 * Objectness score - indicates the probability that the cell contains an object.
 The objectness score is passed through a sigmoid function to be treated as a probability with a value range between 0 and 1.
 * Class prediction - if the bounding box contains an object, the network predicts the probability of K number of classes.
 Where K is the total number of classes in your problem.

+The live stream object detection results in this:

+TODO

 ## Getting Started

 These instructions will allow you to run your own live-stream object detection.